pmary/pmary.github.io/_posts/2019-03-17-devops-and-continuous-delivery.markdown

 }
 </style>

-You may have seen “DevOps” used as a job title or to name a team but DevOps is neither a job or a group, it’s a set of practices to get more continuous capability in your pipeline.
+You may have seen "DevOps" used as a job title or to name a team but DevOps is neither a job or a group, it's a set of practices to get more continuous capability in your pipeline.
 The idea is to allow Developers, Testers and Ops to better work together by breaking the silo between these three teams.
 It organize the way they work together toward the desired outcome.
 The focus is on automation in order to increase the velocity of the pipeline.

 <img src="/assets/posts/2019-03-17-devops-and-continuous-delivery/product_pipeline.jpg" alt="Product Pipeline">

 The Product Pipeline is how you come from an idea to a released product.
-As you increase it’s velocity you can release faster, learn faster and ultimately, improve your product faster.
+As you increase it's velocity you can release faster, learn faster and ultimately, improve your product faster.
 We can increase its velocity by acting on the steps from the "Code" to "Product release", setting up **Continuous Integration** (CI) and **Continuous Delivery** (CD).

-# It’s All About the Delivery Pipeline
+# It's All About the Delivery Pipeline

 CI and CD allow us to build the **delivery pipeline**.
 Whatever its name, every software company has one.
-These are the steps to get the application from code to production, whilst ensuring it’s quality.
+These are the steps to get the application from code to production, whilst ensuring it's quality.
 Again, the more efficient the pipeline, the faster the delivery to the customer.
 It evolved a lot over the years, managed by different methodologies like waterfall, agile, kaban… and now DevOps.

 <img src="/assets/posts/2019-03-17-devops-and-continuous-delivery/delivery_pipeline.jpg" alt="Delivery Pipeline" id="delivery-pipeline-fig">